spechtacular/thia/README.md

          1. python manage.py run_selenium_events_query --config=config/selenium_config.yaml
       3. **run_selenium_users_query.py** : runs the iVolunteer DB users XLS formatted report.
          1. python manage.py run_selenium_users_query
-      4. **convert_xls_report_to_csv.py** :  converts iVolunteer xls report file to csv format.
-         1. python manage.py convert_xls_report_to_csv --rin=path/to/input.xlsx --cout=path/to/output.csv
-      5. **replace_column_names.py** : converts iVoulnteer report column labels to postgresql column names.
+      4. **replace_column_names.py** : converts iVoulnteer report column labels to postgresql column names.
-         1. python manage.py replace_column_names --cin=path/to/input.csv --cout=path/to/output.csv
+         1. python manage.py replace_column_names --csv path/to/input.csv
-      6. **bulk_load_users_from_ivolunteers.py** : inserts report data from the converted csv file into the postgresql app_user table.
+      5. **bulk_load_users_from_ivolunteers.py** : inserts report data from the converted csv file into the postgresql app_user table.
-         1. python manage.py load_users_from_csv --csv_file=path/to/users.csv
+         1. python manage.py load_users_from_csv --csv path/to/users.csv
-      7. **update_user_profile_pic.py** : matches volunteer images to database users and create the users profile image url.
+      6. **update_user_profile_pic.py** : matches volunteer images to database users and create the users profile image url.
 This script only processes one user at a time, it is faster to create a bash script using this Django script to load multiple image links.
          1. All of the user image files must follow these requirements:
             1. The image file name should be in the following format "first_last_pic.ext"
             2. There must be an underscore between the first and last name.